Happygamer1983/LimeOS-API/docs/source/Examples.rst

   TextButton.Position = UDim2.new(0.25, 0, 0.4, 0)

 Now that we have a TextButton, we can make it do things.
-When we press the button we ill create a .txt file in the users directory and send a Notification that the file has been created.
+When we press the button we'll create a .txt file in the users directory and send a Notification that the file has been created.

 .. code-block:: luau